 1. Eligibility to work

-All employees must legally be entitled to work in the United Kingdom before they commence work with a business – https://www.gov.uk/legal-right-work-uk .
+All employees must legally be entitled to work in the United Kingdom before they commence work with a business, find out more information about the legal right to work in the UK.
 Typically eligible workers will be British Citizens, commonwealth citizens, EEA members, visa holders or nationals from the common travel area.
 Naturally there are additional layers of eligibility and as such it essential for you to check this before hiring an employee.

 2. Contract of employment

 Employees should typically be offered a written statement highlighting the particulars of their employment within two months of the commencement of their employment.
 If you intend to hire an individual for less than one month then you do not need to provide a written contract.
 Having a contract is important particularly when distinguishing between an employee relationship and that of an independent contractor.